Jebbla/Practice/README.md

 The result is an aesthetically simple design that users can use to quickly look up Recycling Facility addresses.

 *** Improvements ***
 I want to utilize Google Maps API's greater powers such as directions and site-linking abilities.
-Restyling and phone compatability improvements are also on the way.